Dinosauriel/cah/README.md

     - `docker-compose up`
     - `docker-compose exec app php artisan key:generate`

-4. You can now run arbitrary commands in the app container thanks to the inerface provided by docker:
+4. You can now run arbitrary commands in the app container thanks to the interface provided by docker:

     - `docker-compose exec app {{your command here}}`

-4. Populate the database using `php artisan migrate:refresh --seed`.
+5. Populate the database using `php artisan migrate:refresh --seed`.
-5. (Optional:) Navigate in your browser to: [http://127.0.0.1:8080]
+6. (Optional:) Navigate in your browser to: [http://127.0.0.1:8080]

 # Commands